MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/how-to-specify-device-capabilities-for-hid.md

 </DeviceCapability>
 ```

-## Requirements for Windows Phone Store apps
+## Requirements for Windows 8.x Phone apps

-Windows Phone Store apps can access the **Windows.Devices.HumanInterfaceDevice** API if the manufacturer supported the HID protocol for specific devices and provided corresponding device-data to app developers.
+Windows 8.x Phone apps can access the **Windows.Devices.HumanInterfaceDevice** API if the manufacturer supported the HID protocol for specific devices and provided corresponding device-data to app developers.
 Refer to your manufacturer’s documentation for a list of supported HID devices as well as the data that you’ll need to implement device discovery.

 ## Related topics